jonleung/distraction-free-facebook-messenger/README.md

 Distraction Free Facebook Messenger is a Chrome Extension that removes all of the temptation from Facebook Messenger.

+## Feedback:

-*Please note that this is in beta!
-Please file [issues](https://github.com/jonleung/distraction-free-facebook-messenger/issues) and [pull requests](https://github.com/jonleung/distraction-free-facebook-messenger/fork)!*
+We always love feedback!
+Please note that this is still beta!

+Feel free to tweet me at [@jonathanjleung](http://twitter.com/jonathanjleung) or email me at [me@jonl.org](mailto:me@jonl.org) at any time.

+Also, definitely file [issues](https://github.com/jonleung/distraction-free-facebook-messenger/issues) and [pull requests](https://github.com/jonleung/distraction-free-facebook-messenger/fork)!

 [![Down](http://i.imgur.com/GCvIjTK.png)](https://chrome.google.com/webstore/detail/distraction-free-facebook/ipkbhlfkopeokhpbhgmlonagpppedfej)